-Let us continue with the dysfunctional families topic.
-It is a broad issue that affects a large number of homes today, and to which we must pay attention, since the family is the foundation from which human beings perceive reality and the world around us.
+Let’s continue on the dysfunctional families topic.
+It is a broad issue that affects numerous homes today, and to which we must pay attention, as the family is the foundation from which human beings perceive reality and the world around us.

-Let us also analyze the following story: a boy was the son of a middle-class man who worked for the government.
-His father demanded absolute obedience from his children and the family suffered due to his uncontrollable anger.
+Let’s also analyze the following story: a boy was the son of a middle-class man who worked for the government.
+His father demanded absolute obedience from his children, and the family suffered due to his uncontrollable anger.
 When this boy was three years old, he witnessed how his father brutally beat his mother because she replied to him.

-He began to mistreat other kids, to play violent war games, and to give hate speeches focused on Jews and other minorities.
+He began to mistreat other children, play violent war games, and give hate speeches focused on Jews and other minorities.
 This boy grew up and became a hateful man, who never got married or had a family of his own with whom he could share his emotions.
 Instead, he found a large audience to whom he was able to express his feelings of hate.
-He got to subdue an entire race to his hate and anger.
+He got to subdue an entire race with his hate and anger.
 That little boy grew up to be Adolf Hitler (Miller, 1983).

 Characteristics of a dysfunctional family

 There is no such thing as a dysfunctional family.
 However, if you see that your family has some characteristics and traits listed below, your family is likely dysfunctional in some areas.